AdityaPradhan7/vscode-tree-extension/README.md

 ## JSON Data Format

 The extension expects the `.aiapp` file to contain a JSON object with a specific structure.
-The root object should contain a `template` key, which holds the data for the tree visualization. `description`, `roleDescription` and `staticJsonPayload` should be base64 encoded.
+The root object should contain a `template` key.
+The Values of the keys: `description`, `roleDescription` and `staticJsonPayload`, need to be `base64` encoded.

 Here is an example of the required format: